ji-ch01/K-MIMIC-MEDS/README.md

 **`MEDS_DEATH` temporal precision:** The `dod` field in K-MIMIC is stored as a date only (midnight, `00:00:00`).
 When `admissions.deathtime` is available (88 out of 88 deceased patients), the pipeline uses that field instead, providing hour-level precision.
 For patients where `deathtime` is absent, `dod` midnight is used as a fallback.
 The temporal consistency check applies a 48-hour tolerance window and excludes `PROCEDURE_START`/`PROCEDURE_END` events, which are a known artifact of the synthetic data generation process.

 **Missing `MEDS_BIRTH` events:** 79 out of 1,328 patients have no `MEDS_BIRTH` event because `anchor_age` is `NaN` in the source `syn_patients` table — making it impossible to compute `year_of_birth`.
 These patients are fully retained in the dataset with all their other events (79,165 total).

+**Label sparsity in smaller splits:** The in-hospital mortality task has 6 positives in the tuning split and 8 in held_out.
+This is expected for a 1,328-patient synthetic cohort and should be considered when interpreting AUROC/AUPRC estimates on those splits.
+ICU mortality (2 positives total) was evaluated and rejected as too sparse for reliable benchmarking.

 **`chartdate` precision:** Procedure ICD timestamps are resolved to `23:59:59` on the recorded date.
 This is a convention to avoid temporal leakage — the exact time of the procedure within the day is not available in the source data.